KohlbacherLab/epytope/epytope/doc/index.rst

 Welcome to epytope's documentation!
 =================================

-Welcome to the class and function documentation of FRED2.
+Welcome to the class and function documentation of epytope.

-Tutorials on how to use FRED2 can be found at:
+Tutorials on how to use epytope can be found at:

 https://github.com/FRED-2/epytope/tree/master/epytope/tutorials.